apacha/MusicSymbolClassifier/README.md

 Note my previous project which classifies images into Music scores or something else which can be found in [this](https://github.com/apacha/MusicScoreClassifier) repository on Github and my current project that tries to perform [Music Object Detection](https://github.com/apacha/MusicObjectDetector-TF) (Object Detection for Music Symbols).

-An extensive overview of the results of different parameters is documented in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1D9kHRhrOBogcrr5ko1DleCnHVKGGNkwbBc6_mnfA6XE/edit?usp=sharing)
+An extensive overview of the results of different parameters is documented in this [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1D9kHRhrOBogcrr5ko1DleCnHVKGGNkwbBc6_mnfA6XE/edit?usp=sharing) and you may also take a look at this [presentation](https://docs.google.com/presentation/d/14g97TnrcI9o-5D6DIY-dMFfBp9kUAqpbe86c-VE83Bk/edit?usp=sharing), given at GREC 2017.

 [This scientific paper](https://alexanderpacha.files.wordpress.com/2017/05/grec_2017_paper___towards_a_universal_music_symbol_classifier.pdf) contains more information on this research, including condensed results.
 If you find this research useful, please consider citing it as: